MicrosoftDocs/azure-management-docs/articles/azure-arc/multicloud-connector/connect-to-aws.md

    - For **Inventory**, you can modify the following options:

-      1. Choose whether or not to enable **Add all supported AWS services.** By default, this is enabled so that all services (available now and services added in the future) will be scanned.
+      1. Choose whether or not to enable **Add all supported AWS services.** By default, this is enabled so that all services (available now and services added in the future) are scanned.

       1. Choose the **AWS Services** for which you want to scan and import resources.
 By default, all available services are selected.
       1. Choose your permissions.
 If **Add all supported AWS services** is checked, you must have **Global read** access.